 Depending on the company, after you find a solution, you’d usually create a “change request” or “pull request” summarising changes proposed, which someone else would review.
 They might have ideas or solutions of their own.

 This would probably bring you to lunch.
-The afternoon is often when meetings are held and longer-term projects are discussed.
+Often, the afternoon is when meetings are held, and longer-term projects are discussed.